This is Article No. 7 in the ‘Buddhism’ series.

 ‘Bringing awareness into the body’ does not stop there however – with the rūpa skandha and the first ‘Foundation of Mindfulness’, which is kaya, or Mindfulness of ‘the Form of the Body’.
 It is important to understand, that what the Buddha is addressing in his ‘Four Foundations of Mindfulness’ framework, is not a model in which the first ‘Foundation’, and first skandha, relates to the ‘body’ and all the rest are aspects of ‘mind’.
 On the contrary, all the Foundations, and all the skandhas, are aspects of an integrated ‘body-mind’ experience.
 Moreover, the whole four-fold process is one of deepening into the experience of embodied Consciousness, at successively deeper levels – starting with Mindfulness of ‘the Form of the Body’ (kaya), and then working round the mandala in a clockwise direction.

 This notion of embodied Consciousness is fundamental to our understanding – there is no Mind / Body split in the Buddha’s model, and it would be a terrible mistake for us to introduce one.
 This is why it is so important that we do not mistake the rūpa skandha for ‘body’, and do not take Mindfulness of Kaya literally and narrowly as somehow denoting the totality of bodily experience.
 We would do well perhaps, to think of ‘the form of the body’ (rūpa / kaya), not as ‘the body’ but as our doorway into the body-mind – our doorway into that deeper and fuller experience of ourselves which can be spoken of in terms of ‘ the somatic’, or of ’embodiment’.
-The form of the body is the venue for, and the starting point for, our exploration – and while is the apparent container of our somatic process, it is, more importantly, itself contained by Consciousness.
+The form of the body is the venue for, and the starting point for, our exploration – and while as the apparent container of our somatic process, it is, more importantly, itself contained by Consciousness.

 The Water Element – the Downward Movement into Embodied Consciousness

 The mandala wisdom of Vajrayana Buddhism gives us a treasury of precious understandings in the way it shows us connections between the rūpa skandha; Mindfulness of the Form of the Body (kaya); the brahmavihāra of Equanimity (upekshā); the qualia of Being; the Mirror-Like Wisdom; the Mental Body; the Hara Chakra; and the Eastern Quadrant of the mandala.
 This group of associations is often taken as the starting point in meditative enquiry, and there are several reasons for this – like the association of the eastern direction with the rising sun and the first part of the day.
 One of the most important reasons is in the fact that the rūpa skandha is associated with the Water Element in Indian-Himalayan tradition.
-We have the idea, in Indian culture, that the Water element is associated with bathing, cleansing and meditating at the beginning of the day, when the environment are relatively quiet and still.
+We have the idea, in Indian culture, that the Water element is associated with bathing, cleansing and meditating at the beginning of the day, when the environment is relatively quiet and still.
 But there is a perhaps even more important idea – that Water is the downward-moving Element.

 It is useful to briefly outline here, how the Five Wisdoms (and therefore also the five skandhas) can be viewed though the lens of the Indian-Himalayan Element symbolism.
 As implied above, the Mirror-Like Wisdom is symbolised by Water, which is a descending movement of psychological-somatic energy – a downward movement from the intangible and energetic, to the actual, material and practical; from aspiration and intention, to concrete realisation; and from compassionate impulse, to generous effective action.

 It is worth briefly noting that important drivers of the creative process as it is symbolised by the mandala, are found in the combination of the downward-moving Water energy in the east the mandala, and the upward-moving Fire energy in the west.
-In the east, there is the rūpa skandha and the descending Water Element manifesting as clear-headed logical decision-making that arises from Objectivity – which ultimately stems from the Mirror-Like Wisdom and Equanimity (upekshā).
-The creative process cannot be balanced and sustained however, without that emotional guidance system that is evaluative discrimination – the samjñā skandha and the ascending Fire Element – which finds highest expression in the Discriminating Wisdom and Loving Kindness (mettā / maitri).
+In the east, there is the empty rūpa skandha and the descending Water Element manifesting as clear-headed logical decision-making that arises from Objectivity – which ultimately stems from the Mirror-Like Wisdom and Equanimity (upekshā).
+The creative process cannot be balanced and sustained however, without that emotional guidance system that is our evaluative discrimination – the empty samjñā skandha and the ascending Fire Element – which finds highest expression in the Discriminating Wisdom and in Loving Kindness (mettā / maitri).

 Beyond the ‘Form’ of Words – Metaphor and Symbolism

-The Elements contain a world of meaning enfolded within them in two ways: they work as a hermetic code – they have meanings attributed to them by the Buddhist cultural context; and they also speak directly to our imaginal faculty directly.
+The Elements contain a world of meaning enfolded within them in two ways: they work as a hermetic code – they have meanings attributed to them by the Buddhist cultural context; and they also speak directly to our imaginal faculty.
 These two are connected – knowing the code sensitises us, and allows our imaginal faculty to open and resonate with the meaning that the Elements carry.

 When the Buddha shared his compassionate vision of human beings as lotuses, he was speaking in metaphor – the symbolic meaning was two layers down – enfolded within the images.
 Beings are not literally lotuses, but the poetry of the Buddha’s imagination in the Ayacana Sutta tells us so much about how the Buddha saw human beings – and about who the Buddha was.
 The lotus imagery tells us perhaps, that as one who sees with the ‘Eye of Awakening’, the Buddha saw all human beings as beautiful, vulnerable, and responsive; always inherently aspirational; always growing and unfolding their potential; always reaching up towards the sun of true fulfilment – and capable of a clean, unstained perfection despite having their roots in the mud and slime of the human condition.
 We are given a glimpse through the Buddha’s use of metaphor and symbolism, of his great compassion and his wonderful intelligence, thoughtfulness and sensitivity.